survivejs/react-book/manuscript/09_linting_in_webpack.md

 > npm i babel-eslint eslint eslint-plugin-react --save-dev

 This will add ESLint and the plugin we want to use as our project development dependency.
-Next we'll need to do some configuration to make linting work in our project.
+Next, we'll need to do some configuration to make linting work in our project.

 **package.json**